rocky-linux/documentation/en/rocky/8/admin_guide/10-boot.md

 ### The Master boot record (MBR)

 The Master Boot Record is the first 512 bytes of the boot disk.
-The MBR discovers the boot device and loads the boot loader **GRUB2** into memory and transfers control to it.
+The MBR discovers the boot device and loads the bootloader **GRUB2** into memory and transfers control to it.

 The next 64 bytes contain the partition table of the disk.

 ### The GRUB2 bootloader

 The default bootloader for the Rocky 8 distribution is **GRUB2** (GRand Unified Bootloader).
-GRUB2 replaces the old Grub bootloader (also called GRUB legacy).
+GRUB2 replaces the old GRUB bootloader (also called GRUB legacy).

 The GRUB 2 configuration file is located under `/boot/grub2/grub.cfg` but this file should not be edited directly.